finos/rune-testing/CODE_OF_CONDUCT.md

-# Code of Conduct for Rosetta Testing
+# Code of Conduct for Rune Testing

 Please see the [Community Code of Conduct](https://www.finos.org/code-of-conduct).